Fresh Tech News on Biett Hub Endanang

 Histogram Equalization

-Histogram equalization redistributes the pixel intensities in an image to enhance overall contrast.
-This technique can be beneficial for improving OCR accuracy in documents with uneven lighting or faded text.
+Histogram equalization spreads pixel intensity values to boost overall contrast.
+This approach can be useful for raising OCR accuracy on documents that suffer from uneven illumination or faded printing.

 Color Reduction